faceteep/neural-nets-and-flying-saucers/presentation-outline.md

 - They could perhaps start by defining rules, like counting three sides for a triangle, look for round edges for a circle
 - Now what if the shapes were hand drawn?
 Is this a circle, or a square?
 - They would quickly realize that writing a program, or a function, to perform this task is unfeasible due to the variabilty in hand drawn shapes
+- This is a problem tailor made for machine learning

+#### Types of Machine Learning

+- Becaused in traditional programming, we define the process (a function) to turn inputs into outputs.
+- But with machine learning, we feed the system inputs (and their outputs when available) to derive the process itself.
+- This process is known as a model, which can then be applied to new, unseen data to make predictions or assessments.
+- Essentially, machine learning algorithms act as universal creators of functions.

+(show video of function guy)

+1) Supervised Learning

+Definition: The algorithm learns from labeled training data, trying to make predictions or decisions.

+Types:

+- Classification: Identify threats, such as distinguishing between harmful and harmless emails.
+- Regression: Assess risk levels, like predicting the likelihood of a system being vulnerable to a specific type of attack.

+Algorithms:

+-
+-

+2) Unsupervised Learning

+Definition: Deals with unlabeled data.
+The algorithm tries to learn the underlying patterns without any explicit instructions.

+Types:

+- Clustering: Automatically grouping similar types of network behavior to identify potential threats or anomalies, without predefined categories.
+- Dimensionality Reduction: Simplifying complex cybersecurity data (like logs with numerous variables) to more manageable and insightful formats, aiding in quicker threat detection.

+Algorithms:

+-
+-

+3) Reinforcement Learning

+- Imagine training an adaptive cybersecurity system.
+The algorithm learns through trial and error, akin to teaching a pet.
+It makes decisions (like blocking or allowing traffic), receives feedback (rewards for correct identifications and penalties for false positives/negatives), and adjusts its approach to improve accuracy in real-time threat response.

+Algorithms:

+-
+-

 *We'll now look at a model I trained for the research I'll be demoing.
 Specifically I want to demonstrate the exact ML dev ops data scientists follow when developing a new model.*